 I got this Dell Inspiron 15 7537 Ultrabook, with a free LG GP50 DVD Writer, Dell Wireless Mouse and screen guard for INR 83,000/-.
 This works out to around USD 1380 – but the actual price may vary in your country.

-Any owner wanting to share his experience about this laptop, is most welcome to do it by writing in the comments section below.
+Any owner wanting to share his experience with this laptop is most welcome to do it by writing in the comments section below.